maplibre/maplibre-style-spec/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] Confirm **your changes do not include backports from Mapbox projects** (unless with compliant license) - if you are not sure about this, please ask!
  - [ ] Briefly describe the changes in this PR.
+ - [ ] Design proposal for any specification changes.
  - [ ] Link to related issues.
  - [ ] Include before/after visuals or gifs if this PR includes visual changes.
  - [ ] Write tests for all new functionality.